msp1974/homeassistant-jlrincontrol/README.md

 * Added: Improved debugging info to aid diagnosing differences in models

 ## v0.5alpha
-* Added: Alarm sensor
+* Added: Alarm sensor.
-* Added: Added services as listed in functionality
+* Added: jlrincontrol services as listed in functionality to control vehicle.
+* Added: Ability to schedule health status update - see health status section.
+* Added: Ability to set the update interval fro the JLR servers.
+* Updated: Use HA units to display data instead of relying on InControl user prefs as not reliable.
 * Fixed: **BREAKING CHANGE** Issue with unique ID could cause duplicates.
 * Fixed: Renamed last updated to last contact and displayed in local time.
 * Fixed: Unlock/Lock on door sensor did not work.
 Need to add pin to configuration.yaml.
 See additional parameters.
-* Updated: (Still WIP) Use HA metrics to display data instead of relying on InControl user prefs as not reliable.

 ### Known Issues
 * Only works for first vehicle on account